-Lease rental discounting (LRD) is essentially a loan facility availed by a company/ firm against the rental from various types of properties, viz., commercial, retail, warehouses, etc., earning a specified amount of rentals at scheduled intervals.
-The quantum of debt facility to be extended by lenders is typically assessed based on the valuation of rental properties and discounted value of expected rentals from such properties.
-The rentals and other incidental revenue derived from such properties are deposited into designated escrow account and the application of such funds usually concurs with the well-defined waterfall mechanism with statutory payments and debt commitments being the priority.
-Usually, in construction phase, the developers avail term loan and post construction and tie up with tenants for rentals; such term loan gets converted into LRDs in order to take advantage of lower finance costs as LRDs are considered relatively safer with cash flows being monitored by lender through escrow and waterfall mechanism and Debt Service Reserve Account (DSRA).
-CARE Ratings analyzes various factors such as type of asset, location, maintenance of properties, occupancy level, lock-in tenure, loan to value, lease terms, tenants' profile and track record of developer in leasing out the facilities.
-Emphasis is also placed on cash flow analysis and evaluation of financial flexibility available to the developers by determining the manner in which projected rental cash flows (net of operational expenditure) will be applied towards debt commitments.
+[Issued in March 2023] Background Lease rental discounting (LRD) is essentially a loan facility availed by a company/ firm against the rental from various types of properties, viz., commercial, retail, warehouses, etc., earning a specified amount of rentals at scheduled intervals.
+The quantum of debt facility to be extended by the lenders is typically assessed based on the valuation of rental properties and discounted value of expected rentals from such properties.
+The rentals and other incidental revenue derived from such properties are deposited into designated escrow account and the application of such funds generally concurs with the well-defined waterfall mechanism with statutory payments and debt commitments being the priority.
+Usually, in construction phase, the developers avail term loan and post construction and tie-up with tenants for rentals; such term loan gets converted into LRDs in order to take advantage of lower finance costs as LRDs are considered relatively safer with cash flows being monitored by lender through escrow and waterfall mechanism and debt service reserve account (DSRA).
+Methodology and its scope CARE Ratings Limited (CARE Ratings) analyses various risk factors associated with leased out properties, such as type of asset, location, maintenance of properties, occupancy level, lock-in tenure, loan to value, lease terms, debt to rentals, tenants' profile and track record of developer in leasing out the facilities.
+Emphasis is also placed on the cash flow analysis and evaluation of financial flexibility available to the developers by determining the manner in which projected rental cash flows (net of operational expenditure like CAM charges, electricity charges, property taxes, insurance, etc) will be applied towards debt commitments.
 The developers often execute residential and commercial projects for sale along with the leasing projects, in such cases, this methodology is applicable on factors over and above those covered in the methodology on Real Estate projects (wherever applicable).
 Furthermore, this methodology should not be construed as comprehensive list of all the factors that are reflected in ratings, however, it covers the parameters that are most critical to understand.
 The various critical aspects which CARE Ratings considers for rating a typical LRD loan can be inferred from the chart below: